 The “in box” weight also counts the weight of the box and packaging, so we have to subtract something from this to get an estimate of what the true weight of the treadmill is.

-If we subtract this from the in box weight, we’re left with an estimated assembled weight somewhere in the 280 – 290 lb range… which is even a little heavier than the F80’s.
+If we subtract this from the in box weight, we’re left with an estimated assembled weight somewhere around 300 lb range… which is even a little heavier than the F80’s.

 Assuming we’re in the right ballpark here, this means both treadmills are very heavy – which is a good thing.